HIPERFIT/hiperfit.github.com/_posts/2015-05-12-talk-on-kdb-by-conor-tworny.md

 ## Biography

 As Vice President of Kx Services at First Derivatives plc, Conor's area of expertise is in building bespoke trading and risk systems and managing near-shore development centres of excellence out of Newry, Northern Ireland.
-His has previously worked with Goldman Sachs (New York), Citigroup (London), Nomura (New York) and Barcap (Toyko).
+He has previously worked with Goldman Sachs (New York), Citigroup (London), Nomura (New York) and Barcap (Toyko).
 In 2011 he was shortlisted to the final eight for the GradIreland Graduate Employee of the Year award.
 Conor is the editor-in-chief of FD's kdb+ whitepaper series, has had a paper published in the Journal of Physics, is the Dublin leader of a World Economic Forum initiative called the "Global Shapers" and is a power forward for the Newry Flyers basketball team.

 _Host:_ Fritz Henglein